Welcome back to the DIY Asphalt Shingle roofing guide Part 3.

 Cutting 90mm off the first piece of asphalt shingle starter course

 We cut 90mm off the first piece of the starter course.
 This cutout stops the joins lining up on the starter and first courses of asphalt roof shingles.

 Now we bring the first piece of starter course just past the hip line of the roof, making sure we line it up on the chalk line.
 Make sure that the adhesive glue strip is on the bottom edge as this seals down the first full asphalt roof shingle and nail twice to hold in place.

 Follow this chalk line nailing down the starter course.
 The pieces of starter course should but up close together.

 Now you can use a full asphalt roof shingle to mark a vertical line up the roof.
-On a small Gazebo this is adequate, if you are building something bigger it is advisable to find the exact 90° angle as a small mistake will show over a distance.
+On a small Gazebo, this is adequate, and if you are building something more significant, it is advisable to find the exact 90° angle as a small mistake will show over a distance.
 Climb up the roof and snap the first vertical chalk line.
 Now measure 165mm and hit another nail at this point.
-Snap a second chalk line and you now have a great guide to line up your shingles.
+Snap a second chalk line, and you now have a great guide to line up your shingles.

-Click here to go to the DIY guide part 4
+Click here to go to the Garage roofing install guide part 4